daronphang/programming-resources/cloud-computing/AWS/services/machine-learning/products.md

 ## Amazon Lex

 Provides ASR to convert speech to text (using same technology that powers Alexa).
-Helps build chatbots and call center bots.
+Helps build conversational chatbots and call center bots.

 ### Features